cjmerzbacher/understanding-systems-code/annotating-graphs/annotatinggraphs.md

 # Annotating Graphs

-## Intro to networks and graphs Human genome as a network
 Complex systems are often networks of simpler components.
 In biology, one example are interactions in the human proteome.
 Just like a genome is all the genes an organism has, the **proteome** is all the proteins an organism can express.
 The human proteome is not static: while there are around 20,000 genes, each gene can undergo alternative splicing to create multiple proteins.
 Proteins interact with each other to carry out most cellular processes.
 These protein-protein interactions can be represented mathematically using **protein-protein interaction networks**.
 Several databases store these interaction networks and update them based on experimental data.
 In this section, we will use [HIPPIE](http://cbdm-01.zdv.uni-mainz.de/~mschaefer/hippie/index.php) (Human Integrated Protein-Protein Interactome rEference).

 One of the key uses of PPI networks is to identify new disease-related proteins in the human proteome.
 Once we construct a graph based on the PPI data, we can annotate it to hypothesize groups of related genes.